-The Planning and Transportation Commission on Wednesday night reviewed and endorsed the policies and programs in the ambitious document, which aims to help Palo Alto meet its state mandate of 6,086 new residences between 2023 and 2031, as determined by the Regional Housing Needs Allocation process.
-These include rezoning industrial and commercial areas in south Palo Alto to allow housing use; allowing more density along El Camino Real and other transit-rich areas; and exploring the creation of affordable housing and parking garages on city-owned lots.
+The Planning and Transportation Commission on June 29 reviewed and endorsed the policies and programs in the ambitious document, which aims to help Palo Alto meet its state mandate to plan for 6,086 new residences between 2023 and 2031, as determined by the Regional Housing Needs Allocation process.
+These include rezoning industrial and commercial areas in south Palo Alto so housing can be constructed there; allowing more density along El Camino Real and other areas served by public transit; and exploring the creation of affordable housing and parking garages on city-owned lots.

-Jonathan Lait, director of the Planning and Development Services Department, suggested at the Wednesday meeting that a developer who meets the requirements of the city's revamped Housing Incentive Program would be able to get more height, more density and an expedited approval, with one courtesy meeting with the Architectural Review Board and a certain path toward a green light.
+Jonathan Lait, director of the Planning and Development Services Department, suggested at the planning commission meeting that a developer who meets the requirements of the city's revamped Housing Incentive Program would be able to get more height, more density and an expedited approval, with one "courtesy" meeting with the Architectural Review Board and a certain path toward a green light.

 The Housing Element stops well short of proposing an outright elimination of the 50-foot height limit, a policy that continues to wield broad support among political leaders.
-Even as council members have become more willing in recent years to grant limited exceptions to specific residential projects, they have not had any debates about revising or abolishing that policy.
+Even as council members have become more willing in recent years to grant limited exceptions to specific residential projects, they have not held any debates about revising or abolishing the height policy.

 But even though Palo Alto's new housing plan preserves the limit, it also reflects the city's shifting debate over building heights.
 The question is no longer over whether exceptions to the 50-foot limit should be granted at all.
 Rather, it's under what circumstances should projects be allowed to break the barrier by right?